-Free field equations for massless fields of spins $s\geq 2$ in Minkowski space can be written in the form \cite{Vasiliev:1987fortschr}
+Free field equations for massless fields of spins $s\geq 2$ in Minkowski space can be written in the form \cite{Vasiliev:1987fortschr}:

-Equations (\ref{EM})-(\ref{EMCdot}) are equivalent to the equations of motion which follow from the Fronsdal action \cite{Fronsdal: 1978} supplemented with certain algebraic constraints which express connections $\omega_{\alpha(m),\dot\beta(n)}$ via $\frac{1}{2}|m-n|$ derivatives of the dynamical frame-like HS field.
-The multispinor \mbox{zero-forms} $C^{\alpha(2s)}$ and $C^{\dot\beta(2s)}$, which remain non-zero on-shell, are spin-$s$ analogues of the Weyl tensor in gravity.
+Equations (\ref{EM})--(\ref{EMCdot}) are equivalent to the equations of motion, which follow from the Fronsdal action \cite{Fronsdal: 1978} supplemented with certain algebraic constraints, which express connections $\omega_{\alpha(m),\dot\beta(n)}$ via $\frac{1}{2}|m-n|$ derivatives of the dynamical frame-like HS field.
+The multispinor \mbox{zero-forms} $C^{\alpha(2s)}$ and $\bar C^{\dot\beta(2s)}$, which remain non-zero on-shell, are spin-$s$ analogues of the Weyl tensor in gravity.

-HS gauge transformation is
+HS gauge transformation is:

 where a gauge parameter $\epsilon^{\alpha(m)}{}_{,}{}^{\dot\beta(n)}(x)$ is an arbitrary function of $x$.
-Note, that the limit $\lambda \to 0$ gives the proper description of HS fields in $4d$ Minkowski space.
+Note that the limit $\lambda \to 0$ gives the proper description of HS fields in $4d$ Minkowski space.

-As explained in \cite{Smirnov:2013}, to obtain currents with odd and even spins, the connections $\omega^{i;\alpha(m),\dot\beta(n)}$ and curvatures $R^{i;\alpha(m),\dot\beta(n)}$ should be endowed with an additonal color index $i = 1 \ldots N$ which labels independent dynamical fields.
-To contract color indices, we introduce the real tensor $c_{ijk}$ which can be either symmetric or antisymmetric.
-Color indices are raised and lowered by the Euclidean metric $g_{ij}$, which is convenient to set $g_{ij} = \delta_{ij}$.
+As explained in \cite{Smirnov:2013}, to obtain currents with odd and even spins, the connections $\omega^{i;\alpha(m),\dot\beta(n)}$ and curvatures $R^{i;\alpha(m),\dot\beta(n)}$ should be endowed with a color index $i = 1 \ldots N$, which labels independent dynamical fields.
+To contract color indices, we introduce the real tensor $c_{ijk}$, which can be either symmetric or antisymmetric.
+Color indices are raised and lowered by the Euclidean metric $g_{ij}$.
+It is convenient to set $g_{ij} = \delta_{ij}$.

-Free fields are described by the quadratic action \cite{Vasiliev:1987fortschr}
+Free fields are described by the quadratic action \cite{Vasiliev:1987fortschr}: